dotnet/docs/docs/architecture/dapr-for-net-developers/bindings.md

 ## Sample application: Dapr Traffic Control

-In Dapr Traffic Control, the FineCollection service uses the MQTT input binding for retrieving messages from the CameraSimulation.
-It also uses the SMTP output binding for sending a fine by email.
+In Dapr Traffic Control, the TrafficControl service uses the MQTT input binding for retrieving messages from the CameraSimulation.
+The FineCollection service uses the SMTP output binding for sending a fine by email.

 ### MQTT input binding